kt946/awesome-social-network-api-NoSQL/README.md

 ```
     node -v
 ```
-- Ensure that MySQL is installed on your computer.
+- Ensure that MongoDB is installed on your computer.
 - Open a command-line interface (VS Code, Git Bash, etc.) and navigate to the directory containing the application's server.js.
 - In the command-line, download the application's dependencies by typing:
 ```